Iran releases 5 Americans as US unfreezes billions in oil revenue for Tehran

 But other Americans remain in detention.
 In March, Russia accused Wall Street Journal reporter Evan Gershkovich of espionage and detained him.
 Biden has said that his administration is working to secure Gershkovich’s release.

-In his statement Monday, the president vowed to continue working to secure the release of wrongfully held people worldwide.
+In his statement on Monday, the president said too many people were being held unjustly in Russia, Venezuela, Syria and elsewhere around the world.

-“Too many remain unjustly held in Russia, Venezuela, Syria and elsewhere around the world,” Biden said.
-“We remain unflinching in our efforts to keep faith with them and their families — and we will not stop working until we bring home every American held hostage or wrongfully detained.”
+“We remain unflinching in our efforts to keep faith with them and their families,” he said, “and we will not stop working until we bring home every American held hostage or wrongfully detained.”